How to Develop a Donor Engagement Strategy

 Whoever on your team is assigned to donor outreach will want to reach out to individuals and organizations on your donor list in advance of your campaign launch and request their support, whether by sharing your campaign, volunteering, or giving.
 Again, your campaign shouldn’t surprise them!

-We recommend you start your donor outreach three to four weeks before your campaign officially launches.
+We recommend starting your donor outreach three to four weeks before your campaign officially launches.
 This will ensure that your community knows your campaign is coming, and allow them to prepare their wallets!

 When you reach out, be specific about how you would like their support and provide clear details on the campaign and launch date.
 For them to feel prepared to donate and spread the word, they’ll need to know exactly what the campaign is supporting and where they donate.
 Be sure to thank them for their support and for helping to spread the word.